FAQs »

 iframe[name="video-player"] #play

 Keep in mind that the bot will only be able to resolve elements inside iframes if you specify the iframe as an element first, like in the above examples.
-Also keep in mind that a normal browser won’t understand these iframe selectors, they are a custom extension for Loadster’s browser bots.
+Also keep in mind that a normal browser won’t understand these iframe selectors – they are a special custom extension that only works in Loadster.

 Caveats and pitfalls with iframe selectors